makecodework/order/README.md

   All packages are in `package.json`:

-    To set up all packages just run the command: `npm i`
+    To set up all packages just run the command in your local console: `npm i`

-  To set up a google map need to take a key from Google console.
-Then put it the tag script below.
+  To set up a google map you need to take a key from the Google console.
+Then put it in the tag <script> as it is shown below.
 This tag has to be located on the bottom of `_layouts/default.html` :

         `<script async defer
           src="https://maps.googleapis.com/maps/api/js?key=HERE=initMap&libraries=&v=weekly">